JoyousJohn/deeply-researched/readme.md

 ## Installation

-1. Download and extract this repository
+1. Clone or download and extract this repository
 2. Ensure Python is installed on your system
 3. Navigate to the project directory
 4. (Optional) Create and activate a virtual environment